cognitedata/toolkit/cognite_toolkit/README.md

 # <MY_PROJECT>

-This directory contains the configuration files for <MY_PROJECT> CDF project.
+This directory contains the configuration files for CDF project <MY_PROJECT>.

 Check all the files in this directory into Git.